DenisNavarro/rust_pocs/bin_from_ninja/README.md

 ///
 /// For example, if `/aaa/bbb/foo` is a file and `/aaa/bbb/bar/baz` a directory, then
 /// `synchronize_partially /aaa/bbb /xxx/yyy foo bar/baz` copies `/aaa/bbb/foo` to `/xxx/yyy/foo`
-/// and calls `time rsync -aAXHv --delete --stats -- /aaa/bbb/bar/baz/ /xxx/yyy/bar/baz`.
+/// and calls `rsync -aAXHv --delete --stats -- /aaa/bbb/bar/baz/ /xxx/yyy/bar/baz`.
 ///
 /// In this example, you can see that `synchronize_partially` works on joined command-line paths.
 /// When a joined command-line path is a symlink, `synchronize_partially` follows it.